 Gyeongju - Known as 'the museum without walls', Gyeongju was the capital of the ancient kingdom of Silla (57 BC - 935 AD) and was at one point the 4th largest city in the world.
-A vast number of archaeological sites and cultural properties, including tombs, temples, rock carvings, pagodas and palace ruins remain in the city.
+A vast number of archaeological sites and cultural properties, including tombs, temples, rock carvings, pagodas and palace ruins.